Mubadala Investment Company: Mubadala Technology

 The company's Advanced Technology Investment Company (ATIC) in 2008, is an investment company in the high-technology sector.
 ATIC owns the semiconductor foundry companies GlobalFoundries, and Chartered Semiconductor Manufacturing (which later merged with GlobalFoundries).
 ATIC has invested in Calxeda, a start-up company for producing ARM architecture–based computers for the server market.
 In 2011, ATIC announced investments of $5.5 billion to expand chip manufacturing in Singapore, Dresden, and New York.
 It also announced a $6–$8 billion computer chip factory in Abu Dhabi for completion in 2012.
 The company supports research initiatives in Khalifa University, UAE University, American University of Sharjah, Masdar Institute and New York University Abu Dhabi.
 In 2014, ATIC became Mubadala Technology.

 Mubadala Energy

 Mubadala Energy (formerly Mubadala Petroleum) plans to expand into liquefied natural gas, blue hydrogen, and carbon capture.
 Mubadala Energy works in eleven markets and employs over 500 people.
+In April 2025, Mubadala Energy acquired a 24.1% stake in Kimmeridge SoTex HoldCo.